 Myth #6 You must use your clippers against the grain of your horse’s hair growth

 - Well this is just silly.
-It’s definitely the way to get the bulk of hair removed, but there are a few exceptions.
+It’s definitely the way to remove the bulk of hair, but there are a few exceptions.

-- If you are leaving lower legs long, but the above the knee and hocks is clipped, you want to blend those areas.
-Not only will you point the clipper blades towards the ground, you are swiping and combing with the hair growth.
+- If you leave lower legs long, but the above the knee and hocks are clipped, you want to blend those areas.
+Not only will you point the clipper blades toward the ground, but you are also swiping and combing with the hair growth.

-- If you are finding that your clippers are leaving lines, you can also use your clippers in a diagonal fashion across the lines to X them out.
+- If you are finding that your clippers are leaving lines, you can also diagonally use your clippers across the lines to X them out.
 Again, not exactly against the grain.